 As we ring in the new year, states across the country are also ringing in new laws.

 We've rounded up the most interesting new statutes that you need to know, from hot topic issues like marijuana and gun reform to other concerns like Internet privacy.
-Check our your new rights (and restrictions) below:
+Check out your new rights (and restrictions) below:

 Higher minimum wages